 Imagine multiplying your gains during a market rally—or protecting your portfolio from a sudden drop—all without directly buying or selling the asset.
-That’s the power of options trading, a flexible tool that offers strategic control to traders.
+That’s the power of crypto options trading, a flexible tool that offers strategic control to traders.

 What Are Crypto Options?